 El Yunque: From the North Side to the South Side & Back

-Update- Nov.30, 2017- El Yunque has NOT yet reopened after the hurricanes.
-It sustained a lot of damage to the trails and roads.
-It is being worked on and we will post when they have reopened.4/13- This is not an official trail way and these trails are officially “closed”.
-We have not done this trail in 4 years…after 4 years a non-maintained trail gets less and less user friendly.
+This is not an official trail way and these trails are officially “closed”.
+We have not done this trail in 6+ years…after 6+ years and a hurricane, a non-maintained trail gets less and less user friendly.
 We really do not recommend anyone do this, it is too easy to get lost.
 If you try to follow this route, be aware it will take longer and be more difficult than we described.
 Also, the trail marker for the closed Rio Sabana trail has also overgrown and is hardly visible.
 Recent hikers noted it was closed off by orange plastic “fencing”.
+People occasionally try the old rt 191 road way both ways, there might be a path.

 If you haven’t figured it out by now, I’ll let you in on a little secret — we enjoy hiking in El Yunque National Forest.
 Of course, since we live in Río Grande, we focus mainly on the trails off of Road 191 on the north side of the forest.
 We don’t get to the south side of El Yunque too often, so that area is kind of new to us.
 We recently discovered a way (actually 2 ways) to hike between the north and south sides of El Yunque.